George K. Konstantinou LLC

 The Cyprus State meets the needs of local and foreign businesses.
 The country has introduced extremely attractive tax benefits and deductions.

 More than 70 % of the Cypriot population speaks English, and half of all people received higher education.
-This means that the business can hire first-class specialists who are able to provide accounting and legal services for the company.
+This means that businesses can hire first-class specialists to provide accounting and legal services.

 According to the Knight Frank Global Lifestyle Review, Cyprus is in fifth place among the countries best to move in.
 The cost of living in Cyprus and the crime rate are some of the lowest in the EU.
 Unsurprisingly, foreigners make up almost 20 % of the island's population.
 It is convenient, comfortable, and safe to live in Cyprus.

-To conduct business in Cyprus, companies must register in The Department of Registrar of Companies and strictly follow the rules set out in The Cyprus Company Law.
+To conduct business in Cyprus, companies must register with the Department of Registrar of Companies and strictly follow the rules in The Cyprus Company Law.
 This regulatory provision is the main moderator of commercial activity on the island.
 It clearly describes the types of businesses allowed in Cyprus.
 The Registrar of Companies duly signs the Cyprus Certificate of Good Standing.

 The detailed content of The Cyprus Company Law can be found on the page.